 - Receipt of waste, with manual and mechanical sorting of waste material. - Mechanical processing of waste using the processing equipment in an enclosed Unloading and Processing Shed in northern sector of the site (to help shield/limit noise to neighbouring properties). - Recovery of recyclables through a manual picking line, including timber, and building materials.
-Transferral of processed waste into temporary storage bays in the hardstand area. - Storage of asbestos waste in a secured, enclosed facility. - Any waste which cannot be recycled or re-processed would be sent to an approved landfill.
+Transferral of resource recovered materials into temporary storage bays in the hardstand area. - Any waste which cannot be recycled or re-processed would be sent to an approved landfill.

-The waste facility can utilise other existing facilities already owned and used by MacKellar group of companies, including but not limited to diesel fuel tanks, office and staff amenities, parking, and stormwater detention, as well as crushing and screening plant - the latter from MacKellar Excavations' Mount Mary quarry operation.
+The waste facility will utilise other existing facilities already owned and used by MacKellar group of companies, including but not limited to office and staff amenities, parking, and stormwater detention.
 If air quality is an issue, the waste facility would ensure that all waste processing activities, including tipping of incoming waste, would occur indoors within an enclosed processing building.
 This waste facility includes suitable dust suppression and sprinkler systems.